STATISTICAL METHODS FOR DYNAMICAL STOCHASTIC MODELS

 The principal aim of the DYNSTOCH network is to make a major contribution

-to the theory of statistical inference for stochastic processes
+to the statistical theory and methodology for stochastic processes

 by taking advantage of the tools of modern probability theory including